• Skip to primary navigation

 •

-Home » Canning » Crockpot Apple Butter with Canning Instructions
+Home » From Scratch » Apple Butter Recipe (Canning Optional)

-This crockpot apple butter recipe is a wonderful treat during the fall!
-And with these instructions for how to can apple butter in a water bath, you'll be able to enjoy it all year round!
+This simple apple butter recipe is crafted to be the easiest apple butter recipe ever – no peeling required!
+It’s a wonderful treat during the fall (or anytime).
+And with the optional instructions for canning apple butter in a water bath, you’ll be able to enjoy it all year round!

 Related: 10 Tricks for Clean Eating on a Budget